rkitover/windows-dev-guide/README.md

-There is currently no good sudo-like utility to get elevated access in a terminal session, however a reasonable workaround is connect to localhost with ssh, as ssh gives you elevated access.
+There is currently no good sudo-like utility to get elevated access in a terminal session, however a reasonable workaround is connect to localhost with ssh, as ssh gives you elevated access (if you are an admin user, which is the normal case.)
 This will not allow you to run GUI apps with elevated access, but most console commands should work.

 If you use the sudo function defined in the [`$profile`](#setting-up-powershell), then your current location